redhat-openstack/openstack-puppet-modules/README.md

 ## Limitations

-This module currently has somewhat limited functionality.
+This module currently still has somewhat limited functionality.
 More parameters and configuration parameters will be added later.

+There is currently no method for this module to manipulate Java options.

 Tested on the RedHat family versions 6 and 7, Ubuntu 12.04 and 14.04, Puppet (CE) 3.7.5 and DSC 2.1.5.